Unique Device Identification

 7. Create/revise Quality System SOPs as needed and conduct process validation

-8. Determine if, as part of your strategic plan, your company should invest in building inventory levels – using the three (3)-year extension period for inventory labeled before compliance date – to create a buffer in case implementation is delayed.
+8. Determine if, as part of your strategic plan, your company should invest in building inventory levels – using the three (3)-year extension period for inventory labeled before the compliance date – to create a buffer in case implementation is delayed.

 9. Develop training programs to train staff on new responsibilities in maintaining the UDI system.
-Whether the outcome of your implementation is successful or not, it is directly tied to how well your team plans and executes.
+Whether the outcome of your implementation is successful or not is directly tied to how well your team plans and executes.
 Validation of the changes becomes a significant aspect of the implementation process and cannot be taken lightly.
 Remember the adage – “Garbage in, garbage out.”
 But in this case, there are serious ramifications for “Garbage in.”

 UDI – the Forever Project